ni/measurement-plugin-packager-labview/README.md

 ### Note

-1. Once the build is complete, you can publish the feed or packages to a public repository or SystemLink, if desired.
+1. Once the packaging is complete, you can publish the feed or packages to a public repository or SystemLink, if desired.
 2. To install the packages from feed, refer to [Installing Packages from a Feed](https://www.ni.com/docs/en-US/bundle/package-manager/page/install-packages-from-feed.html#:~:text=In%20the%20Add%20feed%20dialog,to%20view%20all%20available%20packages).